Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Controller

 * You must have an admin controller for hook subscriber functionality.
-Since Zikula 1.3 it is highly recommended to have an admin area as there is an additional page for defining hook assignments for different areas.
+It is highly recommended to have an admin area as there is an additional page for defining hook assignments for different areas.
 * Controller names must be unique.
 For example there may not be two controllers which are both named `admin`.
 * Please create an ajax controller including an arbitrary action, like index, because it is required for processing your model properly.
 This happens if your model contains relationships or an entity with either user fields or tree extension.
 As the generator creates additonal ajax methods in these cases it requires an ajax controller for keeping this information also in the model for documentation.
 * There must not exist more than one (`admin` | `user` | `ajax`) controller.
 Predefined controllers are unique per application (i.e. there is only one admin area).